juji-io/datalevin/doc/compress.md

 should only be created after at least 64K keys have been stored to get good samples.
 Therefore keys are initially not compressed.
-User can run `re-index` function with `:compress?` option enabled to create the dictionary and store the keys in compressed form.
+User can run `re-index` function with `:compress?` option enabled to create the dictionary and store the keys in compressed form when enough keys are seen.
+This re-index is also automatically done when the DB is closed and re-opened while `:compress?` is true and enough keys are seen.

 ### Value Compression

 LZ4 is used to compress values, as it has a good balance of speed and compression ratio.
+It is enabled when `:compress?` is set to true.

 ## Wire compression